-The unwanted emission power falling within the 86-92 GHz EESS (passive) band was calculated for each station by integrating the power spectral density (psd) of emissions over the first 100 MHz (86-86.1 GHz) of the EESS (passive) band based on the out-of-band emission mask provided in Annex C1, as well as the center frequency, necessary bandwidth and maximum antenna gain of the licensed frequency assignment.Simulations for this deployment model were conducted for the three adjacent, but non-overlapping, measurement areas between 32.524° and 45.476° North latitude and between 73.898° and 122.102° West longitude.
+The unwanted emission power falling within the 86-92 GHz EESS (passive) band was calculated for each station by integrating the power spectral density (psd) of emissions over the first 100 MHz (86-86.1 GHz) of the EESS (passive) band based on the out-of-band emission mask provided in Annex C1, as well as the center frequency, necessary bandwidth and maximum antenna gain of the licensed frequency assignment.

+Apart from few single links, over the 2850 links used in Study 3, more than 2840 links are operated within the 82-83.5 GHz band and most of these links make use of a -10 dBW power.
+Overall, associated with the mask as in Annex C1, the unwanted emissions power of these links over the first 100 MHz (86-86.1 GHz) of the EESS (passive) band varies as follows:

+-53.97 dBW/100 MHz for 1250 MHz FS bandwidth operated at 82 GHz (typical case)

+-23 dBW/100 MHz for FS operated at 83.5 GHz

+Simulations for this deployment model were conducted for the three adjacent, but non-overlapping, measurement areas between 32.524° and 45.476° North latitude and between 73.898° and 122.102° West longitude.
 Each of these areas has an area of 2 000 000 km2.
 Interference from FS links into a passive EESS sensor was evaluated under free space propagation conditions, plus an additional loss for atmospheric (gaseous) absorption from Annex 2 of Recommendation ITU-R P.676-7.
 The temperature, pressure and surface water vapor content were generated using ITU-R P.835-4.

-3.3.3 Summary of the results of Study 3 (Annex C)
+3.3.3 Summary of the results of Study 3

-Based on assumptions used in the Study 3, including an unwanted emission mask in Annex C1, the results from the simulations indicate that the EESS protective criterion specified in Recommendation ITU-R RS.1029-2 are not exceeded for the EESS sensors.
+Based on assumptions used in the Study 3, including an unwanted emission mask in Annex C1, results of Study 3 (see details in Annex C) indicate that for the current 81-86 GHz licensed FS station deployment in North America (mainly in the 82-83.5 GHz band), the emission mask specified in Annex C1 is sufficient to protect EESS (passive) systems operating in the 86-92 GHz.

 3.4 Possible application of 81-86 GHz studies to the 92-94 GHz band